sam-fahey/analysis-tools/README.md

 # analysis-tools

-This folder is for software tools that, although written to solve specific problems in my analyses, may be applied to a broader set of analyses.
+This folder is for software tools that were written to solve specific problems in my analyses but may be applied to a broader set of analyses.

 ## Topocentering